Bishnupur (West Bengal): Festivals and fairs

 There is a snake festival in August, Ultorath and the Bishnupur fair in December.
-Also durga puja and kali puja or diwali is celebrated with pomp here.
+Also, durga puja and kali puja or diwali is celebrated with pomp here.
 The Rajbari Durga Puja (also popular as Mrinmoyee Maa er pujo) was started on 994 AD, which makes it the oldest Durga Puja in the entire Bengal region including today's Bangladesh, Odisha and Tripura.

 Municipality

 During the period 1990–2010, the 175-year-old Bishnupur Municipality was controlled by INC. From 2010 it is controlled by TMC.

-Present Municipality chairman is the longest serving chairman of Bishnupur Municipality.
+Present Municipality chairman is Mr. Gautam Goswami.